pingcap/docs/develop/dev-guide-join-tables.md

 ---
 title: Multi-table Join Queries
+summary: This document describes how to use multi-table join queries.
 ---

 # Multi-table Join Queries

-Most of the time，we need to use data from multiple tables in one query.
-At this time, we can combine the data of two or more tables through the `JOIN` statement.
+In many scenarios，you need to use one query to get data from multiple tables.
+You can use the `JOIN` statement to combine the data from two or more tables.

-## Join type
+## Join types

+This section describes the types of Join in detail.

 ### INNER JOIN

 The join result of an inner join returns only rows that match the join condition.

-For example, suppose if we want to know which authors have written the most books, we need to join the author base information table named `authors` with the book author table named `book_authors`.
+For example, if you want to know the most prolific author, you need to join the author table named `authors` with the book author table named `book_authors`.

 <SimpleTab>
 <div label="SQL" href="inner-join-sql">

-In the following SQL statement, we use the keyword `JOIN` to declare that we want to join the rows of the left table `authors` and the right table `book_authors` as an inner join with the join condition `a.id = ba.author_id`, then the result set of the join will only contain rows that satisfy the join condition.
+In the following SQL statement, use the keyword `JOIN` to declare that you want to join the rows of the left table `authors` and the right table `book_authors` as an inner join with the join condition `a.id = ba.author_id`.
+The result set will only contain rows that satisfy the join condition.
 If an author has not written any books, then his record in `authors` table will not satisfy the join condition and will therefore not appear in the result set.

 {{< copyable "sql" >}}